Salvation Army Car Donation in Southern California

 No fretting over write-offs – this is one you can do any time of year, 7 days a week through our live operators.
 After you call us, we come to you (to your car) in 24-48 hours.

-Over 25 years doing car donations in and outside of California we’ve developed a streamlined process that gets more money for the charity also.
+Over 25 years doing vehicle donations in and outside of California we’ve developed a streamlined process that gets more money for the charity also.
 We check out donation cars and make necessary changes, which tends to raise the prices – even getting cash for cars without a title.

 Many car donors choose Cars2Charities because we’re a woman-owned, family-operated company, plus they report getting superior customer service from us.